Open-EO/openeo-python-client/docs/udp.rst

 To simplify working with parameter schemas, the :class:`~openeo.api.process.Parameter` class provides a couple of helpers to create common types of parameters.

-In the example above, the "collection_id" parameter (a string) can also be created more compactly with the :py:meth:`Parameter.string() <openeo.api.process.Parameter.string>` helper.
+In the example above, the "temporal_interval" parameter (an array) can also be created more compactly with the :py:meth:`Parameter.array() <openeo.api.process.Parameter.array>` helper.

 .. code-block:: python